-Enter the amount of any interest income received on obligations of the State of Arizona, or any political subdivisions of Arizona, as evidenced by bonds, and is included in your Arizona gross income.
+Include the amount of any interest income received on obligations of the State of Arizona, or any political subdivisions of Arizona, as evidenced by bonds, and is included in your Arizona gross income.
 Do not enter any Arizona municipal interest that is exempt from federal taxation and not included in your federal adjusted gross income.
-For more information, see the department's Income Tax Ruling, ITR 15-1.
+For more information, see the department's ruling, ITR 15-1, Arizona Municipal Interest that is Included in Federal Adjusted Gross Income.